 Good, open communication with your health care team is critical to your treatment and recovery.
-As a young adult, you may have to stand up for yourself and make sure your opinions are heard.
-You may have to remind others that you are not a small child.
+If you are a

 Many times caregivers, who are often also parents, fall back into the role of wanting to shield their children from any harm and can launch into overprotective mode.
 Understand that it comes from a place of love, but you are an independent person who will make decisions about how you handle your health yourself.

 "We encourage all of our patients to educate themselves, and if they are looking online to consider what they are looking at: when people post, they usually are posting their really good experiences and really bad experiences.
-You are not seeing 90 percent of what is out there; you are only seeing a small percent of the worst and best cases."

--Cara Kramer, Pediatric Oncology RN, The Johns Hopkins Hospital
+You are not seeing 90 percent of what is out there; you are only seeing a small percent of the worst and best cases." -Cara Kramer, Pediatric Oncology RN, The Johns Hopkins Hospital